Oreeeee/yokkaichi/README.md

 - Bot joining the servers
 - Cleaning up the code
 - Docker support
+- Optimization
+- Scanning for pre-Netty (<1.7) servers

 ### Installation
 - Easy installation (from PyPI)